CSCI3356-Fall2024/Pixel-Pirates/README.md

 # Pixel-Pirates

+## Delivery 5
+## anora
+### In Progress
+1. working on creating tasks on action page using celery beats to create a schedule so that the task refreshes every day (starting with daily tasks first)
+2. when using celery, run the command: celery -A Pixel_Pirates.celery worker --beat --loglevel=info, with runserver (not sure if this works yet still figuring it out)
+3. opening each task
+4. assign points to users when task are completed

 ## To do
 1. Start thinking about allowing mobile interface (flex) --> ie no nav bar
 2. Actions page html and css